RemoteTravel/movies-wrapped/README.md

+# Movies Wrapped
 Hello!
 I was looking to mess around with data I accumulated over 3 years.
 I used Python, and mainly Matplotlib, Pandas, and Numpy.
-As of 12/23/23, I am currently seeking employment as a software engineer or similar role.
+As of 1/2/24, I am currently seeking employment as a software engineer or similar role.
 Feel free to reach out!
 Thank you.

 All historical data is from IMDB or Wikipedia.
 Some movies were removed for lack of data.
 Rating example = PG-13.
 Score example 9 out of 10.